va7deo/ArmedF/README.md

 # PCB Check List

 FPGA implementation is based on Terra Force and will be verified against an authentic Nichibutsu U.S.A Terra Force PCB and bootleg PCB.

-The intent is for this core to be a 1:1 implementation of the Nichibutsu (Terra Force based) 68000 hardware.

 Reverse engineering of an authentic Terra Force PCB will be done by [**Darren Olafson**](https://twitter.com/Darren__O) and schematics will be included in the repository.